isomerpages/govtech-gobusiness-main/_faqs/2a-faq.md

       Designed to help new business owners, Guided Journey is a step-by-step walkthrough to apply for the licences you need.
 This feature is currently only available for businesses in the food services industry.
 We are also working on expanding the Guided Journey feature to help with other tasks such as applying for grants.

-  - title: I've been using LicenceOne/Business Grants Portal/GoBusiness Covid/Gov Assist.
-Can I continue using them?
-    content:  |
-      All information and resources under GoBusiness Covid and Gov Assist are now available on GoBusiness, and can be found here and here respectively.

-      At the moment, you may continue using LicenceOne and Business Grants Portal.
-Simply log in to them via GoBusiness, with your SingPass or CorpPass here.

-  - title: Is GoBusiness an official Singapore Government website?
-    content:  |
-      Yes, GoBusiness is jointly developed by Ministry of Trade and Industry (MTI), Smart Nation and Digital Government Group (SNDGO), and GovTech.
-All Government agencies managing the e-services offered on GoBusiness were also involved in its development.

-  - title: Is GoBusiness an app I have to download?
-    content:  |
-      No, GoBusiness is currently an online portal that you can access with your web
-      browser only.
 ---

 #### About